uwgraphics/Release-TextDNA/README.md

 Inspired by genome sequencing alignment, TextDNA allows users to explore and analyze word usage across text collections of varying scale.
 Explore live TextDNA datasets at the [website](http://graphics.cs.wisc.edu/Vis/SequenceSurveyor/TextDNA.html).

+TextDNA was made possible by support from the Andrew W. Mellon Foundation grant for the Visualizing English Project and the National Science Foundation Comparisons award (NSF Award IIS-1162037).
+TextDNA is released under a BSD license.

 Read more about TextDNA: D.A.
 Szafir, D. Stuffer, Y. Sohail, & M. Gleicher.
 “TextDNA: Visualizing Word Usage Patterns with Configurable Colorfields.” *Computer Graphics Forum.* 35 (3), 2016.
 (In the Proceedings of the 2016 Eurographics/IEEE Conference on Visualization) [PDF](http://graphics.cs.wisc.edu/Papers/2016/ASSG16/TextDNA.pdf)

 **Program Requirements:** Chrome, and Python 2.7, and [XAMPP](http://sourceforge.net/projects/xampp/)